echocat/kubor/README.md

 Safely bringing repositories using templating and charting inside CI/CD pipelines to Kubernetes.

+**WARNING: This project is still under heavy development.
+Everything could still change.**

 ## Contributing

-kubor is an open source project by [LEVERTON GmbH](https://levertonai.org).
+kubor is an open source project by [LEVERTON GmbH](https://leverton.ai).
 So if you want to make this project even better, you can contribute to this project on [Github](https://github.com/levertonai/kubor) by [fork us](https://github.com/levertonai/kubor/fork).